puppetlabs/relay-sdk-go/README.md

 ## Ni

-Ni] is a command provided in every container running in Nebula at the location `/nebula/bin/ni`.
+Ni is a command provided in every container running in Relay at the location `/var/lib/puppet/relay/ni`.
 Usually, it is automatically added to the container `$PATH`.

 ### Getting Ni